SIGABA/Writeups/TryHackMe/Blueprint.md

 # Blueprint
-First I started Nmap and scanned the target like I always do and discovered the open port 8080 for tcp.
+First I started Nmap and scanned the target like I always do and discovered an open port 8080 for tcp.
 <br>
 ```
 nmap -sV -sC IP